-250 Moho reaches deeper down to 70 km and dips below the European Moho according to these authors.
-This is not seen in our results.
-The very general shape of the Moho is nevertheless in good agreement with our data.
-However, their depths of the European and Adriatic Moho are about 5 km shallower than ours, except near the deepest point at 47°N. This might partly be due to the different velocity models used.
-Hetényi et al. (2018b) used a local model whereas we used a global model northward underneath the European Moho.
+Moho reaches deeper down to 70 km and dips below the European Moho according to these authors.
+This is not seen in our

+European and Adriatic Moho are about 5 km shallower than ours, except near the deepest point at 47°N. This might partly be due to the different velocity models used.
+Hetényi et al. (2018b) used a local model whereas we used a global model (IASP91).
+Our data do not support the postulate of Hetényi et al. (2018b) that the Adriatic Moho in the Eastern Alps dips northward underneath the European Moho.
 Instead, our Moho depression looks rather symmetric similar to Spada et al. (2013).
 Bianchi et al. (2020) used PKP multiples within the crust below the seismic stations to derive the Moho depth.
-Their results are marked by a slight grey dotted line in Fig. 17A.
+Their results are marked by a slight grev dotted line in Fig. 17A.
 The agreement between our data with those of Bianchi et al. (2020) is also reasonably good, except near 47°N, where they have no data.
-It should also be noted, that the "Moho gap" mapped in white by Spada et al. (2013) at 47°N (Fig. 2) does not seem to exist according to our data, and similar to those of Managely et al. (2020) and Heténvii et al. (2018b)
+It should also be noted, that the "Moho gap" 230 mapped in white by Spada et al. (2013) at 47°N (Fig. 2) does not seem to exist according to our data, and those of Mroczek et al. (2020) and Hetényi et al. (2018b).